 We love the way she is incorporating her community into her photography.

-Styling The Food
+Tips for Styling Food

 Christina tries to create a rustic look for her food photography, which gives her a lot of freedom to experiment with layers, textures, and colors.
 Her biggest tip is to not focus simply on the "final" product, but rather show the food being prepared to give yourself opportunities to find interesting shots.